scrabbletank/farhome-rules/rulesdoc.md

 Battlemaster's prize can appear as any weapon, but does not change form after being found.
 While attuned to this weapon any maneuver you make that uses this weapon has its level increased; Basic maneuvers become enhanced and enhanced maneuvers become superior.

 #### Beast Tamer Gloves
-While wearing these gloves you have expertise in Animal Handling checks and gain the _Horde Fighter_ feat.
+While wearing these gloves you have expertise in Nature and gain the _Horde Fighter_ feat.
 When touching a beast with these gloves you are able to communicate emotions, warnings, and needs.
 For example, you know if the beast is aggressive, defending their territory, or friendly.
 You know if the beast is asking for help or food, or if the beast is warning you of any dangers, such as nearby predators, traps, or hazards.

 **Horde Fighter:** When attacking a creature you add 1 success for every allied beast adjacent to the creature.